WiIIiam278/HuskSync/docs/MPDB-Migration.md

 This guide will walk you through how to migrate from MySQLPlayerDataBridge (MPDB) to HuskSync v2.x.

+> **Warning:** Please note that due to MPDB changes, HuskSync only supports migrating from MySQLPlayerDataBridge `<= v4.9.2`.
+Support for newer versions will be added in the future.

 ## Requirements
 - Spigot servers with MySQLPlayerDataBridge *still installed*